skip-mev/pob/README.md

 such as giving complete control to the protocol to recapture, control, and redistribute MEV.

+Skip's POB provides developers with a set of a few core primitives:

+* `x/builder`: This Cosmos SDK module gives applications the ability to process MEV bundled transactions in addition to having the ability to define how searchers and block proposers are rewarded.
+In addition, the module defines a `AuctionDecorator`, which is an AnteHandler decorator that enforces various chain configurable MEV rules.
+* `ProposalHandler`: This ABCI++ handler defines `PrepareProposal` and `ProcessProposal` methods that give applications the ability to perform top-of-block auctions, which enables recapturing, redistributing and control over MEV.
+These methods are responsible for block proposal construction and validation.
+* `AuctionMempool`: An MEV-aware mempool that enables searchers to submit bundled transactions to the mempool and have them bundled into blocks via a top-of-block auction.
+Searchers include a bid in their bundled transactions and the highest bid wins the auction.
+Application devs have control over levers that control aspects such as the bid floor and minimum bid increment.

 ## Releases

 ### Release Compatibility Matrix